the3deer/android-3D-model-viewer/README.md

 * For teaching how animation engine works: https://github.com/TheThinMatrix/OpenGL-Animation
 * To the lot of user's feedback: https://github.com/the3deer/android-3D-model-viewer/issues
 * For the GLTF parser https://github.com/javagl/JglTF
-* To the many infinite educational resources found in Internet for free :)
+* To the many infinite educational resources found on Internet for free, thank you ! :)

 Licenses